EXPIRED MEDICINES

 • hospitals.

-One practical detail matters here: not every pharmacy runs a medicine collection point.
-The best place to check is your local municipality or city website.
-In practice, local authorities usually publish the most accurate lists of collection points.
+One practical detail matters here: not every pharmacy collects expired medicines.
+The best place to look for collection points is your local municipality or city website.
+Local authorities organise this type of waste collection, so their lists of points are often the most accurate.

 Before taking a larger batch of medicines for disposal, it is worth checking: